markjoshwel/aloe/README.md

 ## Features

+- Sticky Universal Navigation Menu
+  This allows the user to navigate the website easily at any point in the page.

 - Fully Responsive to Breakpoints Until ~350px
   This supports the majority of mobile devices, including the iPhone SE.